Behieril/Cypress-cucumber/README.md

 # Cypress-cucumber-task
-There is 15 test cases in Cypress + Cucumber framework
+There is 15 test cases in Cypress + Cucumber framework.

+Description file of all test in "Describe of 15 test cases"

 ## Installation
 First of all, if you want to run code you need to download code editor.